All Episodes

 You have to do that.

-I choose to diversify my savings with gold from Birch Gold Group, and you can too.
+I choose to diversify my savings with gold from Birch Gold Group, and you can, too.

 Just text the word Dinesh to 989898.

-Birch Gold will send you a free, no-obligation information kit on gold.
+you a free, no obligation information kit on gold.

-Birch Gold has an A-plus rating with a Better Business Bureau and tens of thousands of happy customers.
+Birchgold has an A plus rating with a better business bureau and tens of thousands of happy customers.

-You too can diversify with Birch Gold.
+You two can diversify with Birchgold.

 Text Dinesh to 989898.

-Coming up, Debbie and I are here for our Friday roundup, and we got a bunch of stuff to talk about, including crime in Washington, D.C.
-Who decided that Gillen Maxwell should go to a minimum security prison in Texas?
+Coming up, Debbie and I here for our Friday Roundup, and we got a bunch of stuff to talk about, including crime in Washington, DC.

-The feud between Cuomo and Mom Donnie, a clash between Ambassador Mike Huckabee and CBS News, and a whole bunch of other stuff.
+A clash between Ambassador Mike Huckabee and CBS News and a whole bunch of other stuff.

-If you're watching on YouTube, X or Rumble, or listening on Apple or Spotify, please subscribe to my channel.
+If you're watching on YouTube X or Rumble or listening on Apple or Spotify, please subscribe to my channel.

-Hit the subscribe, the follow, the notifications button.
+Click the subscribe, the follow, the notifications button.

 That would be great.